 Secondly, to help you feel comfortable, try to pick out a few friendly faces in the crowd.
 If possible, speak to some audience members one-on-one before your presentation so there are familiar faces to focus on.
 More importantly, ignore the grumpy faces.
 Some people look miserable when they are actually just concentrating.
 Even if some of your audience are in a bad mood, it probably has more to do with the disappointing hotel breakfast than your presentation skills.

-- Attitude: We all get passionate about the things we really care about, so where possible, try to present on something that really interests you.
-But we know this isn’t always possible, so instead spend a lot of time with the content and dig how into it relates to you so that you can bring it to life.
+Attitude: We all get passionate about the things we really care about, so where possible, try to present on something that really interests you.
+But we know this isn’t always possible, so instead spend a lot of time with the content and dig how into it relates to you and your audience so that you can bring it to life.

-- Delivery: Soft skills won’t make up for bad slides, but of you’re well prepared up to know, it’s helpful to relax yourself before you go onstage.
+Delivery: Soft skills won’t make up for bad slides, but if you’re well prepared up to now, it’s helpful to relax yourself before you go onstage.
 Have a shake to get the blood flowing, have a yawn to relax you further, and then take some deep, measured breaths – this will help moderate the adrenaline surge you might feel.
 Once you get out there, smile at your friendly faces, and as you present, don’t be afraid to be yourself!

 So, how do you turn your team into better presenters?